Six Important Skills That Require No Talent

 Has a co-worker helped you recently?
 Be appreciative!
 If people take time out of their workday to answer questions and help you out, make sure you let them know how much it means to you by thanking them.
 Return the favor later on, if you can.

-Volunteer your time by joining committees, getting involved in workplace extracurricular events and going on team outings to build relationships with other employees.
-The Entrepreneur stated that “78 percent of people who work 30 to 50 hours a week spend more time with coworkers than with their families,” so do what you can to make the most of your work experience.
-Take time to celebrate birthdays, anniversaries and holidays.
-Be on the lookout for opportunities to experience company culture and you will enjoy coming to work that much more.
+Volunteer your time by joining committees, getting involved in workplace extracurricular events, and attending team outings to build relationships with other employees.
+Entrepreneur stated that “78 percent of people who work 30 to 50 hours a week spend more time with coworkers than with their families,” so do what you can to make the most of your work experience.

 5. Preparation

 Are you calling a meeting?
 Even if it is just a one-on-one with your boss to talk about next steps, it is helpful to prepare an outline or agenda, including talking points.
-Have a purpose for the meeting.
-What action items do you want to come out of the meeting?
-Bring examples.
-Have something to show for what you have been working on.
-Doing these things will help you present your ideas in a clear way.
-Without clear messaging, you are less likely to accomplish your end goals.

 Being mentally prepared is equally important.
 Get a good night’s sleep.
 Get up early enough to get things done before you head out the door.
 (See #1) Doing this allows you to go into work in the morning with a clear head.
 You can give your full attention to your job and leave the personal distractions at home.